Management (MNGT)

 Management Essentials For Contemporary Organizations

-Description: This course is designed to introduce students from non-business fields to the role of managers in various organizational structures and types.
-Students will explore how the practice of management is relevant to their chosen field of study or academic discipline.
-This course will provide an analysis of organizations and the management processes of planning, organizing, directing and controlling.
-Individual, group, intergroup and organizational responses to various environments and technologies are studied as well as pertinent techniques of human capital management.
+Description: Designed to be an introduction to the role of managers in various organizational structures and types for students from non-business fields.
+Explores how the practice of management is relevant to different fields of study or academic disciplines.
+Provides an analysis of organizations and the management processes of planning, organizing, directing, and controlling.
+Individual, group, intergroup, and organizational responses to various environments and technologies are studied as well as pertinent techniques for managing human capital.

 This course is a prerequisite for: MNGT 342